polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 Magic contains several pre-defined flavors, including dynamically created flavors that will scrape some page to create a highly personalised and custom system type that OpenAI will use as its instruction when it is asked questions.
 Dynamic flavors contains the text _"DYNAMIC"_ as a part of their name, and when selected, it will ask you for a website URL from where to extract information from.

+Notice, the system message can contain Hyperlambda mixin logic, similarly to how training snippets can.
+To understand how this works, read the section about adding Hyperlambda code to your training snippets.

 #### Configuration settings

 * Type name, being the name of your type.
 This cannot be changed once created.